UPACM/algolympics-site/src/2025/data/mechanics.md

 # Online Elimination Round

 Prior to the event, a free-to-enter Online Elimination Round will be held online on Codeforces.
-The Online Elimination Round will consist of at least ten (10) problems and will be open from February 16, 2024 at **8:00 pm** to February 26, 2024 at **8:00 pm** with the expectation that the contestants will solve the tasks during their free time.
+The Online Elimination Round will consist of at least ten (10) problems and will be open from March 22, 2025 at **8:00 pm** to April 1, 2025 at **8:00 pm** with the expectation that the contestants will solve the tasks during their free time.

 It is forbidden to use someone else's code and to communicate about the problems with anyone apart from your own team members.